The Birth … and Rebirth … of a Spiritual Leader

 Roberts soon became a leader in a new movement growing within the church - Free Methodism - which was officially organized as a denomination in 1860 in Pekin, New York, near the home of Isaac and Samuel Chesbrough, other leaders in the movement.
 Roberts was elected general superintendent.

-Roberts Wesleyan College: A Dream Prayerfully Realized
+Roberts Wesleyan University: A Dream Prayerfully Realized

 Even before the formation of the Free Methodist Church, Roberts had been thinking of starting a school where poor boys and girls would receive a Christian education.
 In 1864, he and Ellen moved from Buffalo to Rochester in anticipation of founding just such a school.
 They purchased a 145 acre farm in nearby North Chili for a total cost of $17,000.